fenago/ansible-course/md/Lab_4.md

 be able to develop multi-play playbooks as you will almost certainly find them useful as your environment gets more complex.

-Playbooks are the lifeblood of Ansible automation---they extend it beyond single task/commands (which in themselves are incredibly powerful) to a whole series of tasks organized in a logical fashion.
-As you extend your library of playbooks, however, how do you keep your work organized?
-How do you efficiently reuse the same blocks of code?
-In the preceding example, we installed Apache, and this might be a requirement on a number of your servers.
-However, should you attempt to manage them all from one playbook?
-Or should you perhaps keep copying and pasting the same block of code over and over again?
-There is a better way, and in Ansible terms, we need to start looking at roles, which we shall do in the very next section.

 Understanding roles -- the playbook organizer
 =============================================

-Roles are designed to enable you to efficiently and effectively reuse Ansible code.
-They always follow a known structure and often will include sensible default values for variables, error handling, handlers, and so on.
-Taking our Apache installation example from the previous lab, we know that this is something that we might want to do over and over again, perhaps with a different configuration file each time, and perhaps with a few other tweaks on a per-server (or per inventory group) basis.
-In Ansible, the most efficient way to support the reuse of this code in this way would be to create it as a role.

 The process of creating roles is in fact very simple---Ansible will (by default) look within the same directory as you are running your playbook